 Greenwich Ballet Academy

-The Greenwich Ballet Academy is a not-for-profit 501(c)(3) organization.
-The Academy admits students of any race, sex, religion, national or ethnic origin, and does not discriminate on the basis of such in administering its policies and educational programs.
+The Greenwich Ballet Academy (GBA) is a not-for-profit 501(c)(3) organization.
+GBA admits students of any race, sex, sexual orientation, religion, national or ethnic origin, and does not discriminate on the basis of such in administering its policies and educational programs.

 The Greenwich Ballet Academy is a ballet school that nurtures talented young students toward careers in professional ballet, if they so choose.
 The Academy takes great care in directing each of its students on an individual path toward achieving excellence.
 Small classes, taught by renowned professionals using a progressive interpretation of the Vaganova system as taught by the Vaganova and the Bolshoi Academies, ensure that each student is given the personal attention and instruction needed to reach her/his ultimate potential.
 Our goal is to make classical ballet and contemporary dance accessible to any talented child with a dream of being a professional dancer, and to give each student an opportunity to acquire the needed skills and stage experience crucial to her/his future in dance.

-At the GAC: The student must ask the teacher for approval to enter the studio.
+GAC: The student must ask the teacher for permission to enter the studio.

-The simple leotard and tights combination for girls and the bike shorts and snug-fitting t-shirt for boys make it possible for the instructors to see the dancers’ bodies so they can make the proper corrections.
-GBA warm-ups or plain black close-fitting jazz pants or sweaters/jackets of a similar style are the only warm-up clothing permitted, and only for the first few minutes of class.
+GBA warm-ups or plain black close-fitting jazz pants or sweaters/jackets of a similar style are the only warm-up clothing permitted, in the teacher’s sole discretion, and only for the first few minutes of class.

-Hair is to be worn in a neat bun for all ballet classes including Character and Modern.
+Hair is to be worn in a neat bun for all ballet classes including Character and Contemporary.
 No jewelry is permitted in class, and nail polish is not allowed.

 Please put your name on all articles of clothing and shoes.
-Greenwich Ballet Academy is NOT responsible for lost or stolen articles.
+GBA is not responsible for lost or stolen articles.

 All dancers should be on time for all classes.
 Students should plan to arrive so they are dressed and have ample time to stretch before classes begin.
 Dancers must be respectful of their classmates and their instructors.
 Teachers reserve the right to dismiss a student from class for continued disruptive or disrespectful behavior.
 If any problems persist, the student may be removed from class and a parent/instructor conference will be scheduled.